Azotemia in dogs is a buildup of nitrogen-based substances, which include waste like urea, creatinine, old cells, and food in the bloodstream.

 Prerenal azotemia happens when the kidney functions poorly from blood loss or low blood pressure.

 Renal azotemia happens when there is kidney failure.

 Postrenal azotemia occurs when there is a blockage or damage to the non-kidney urinary tract.

 Here are several conditions that can lead to high levels of nitrogen in the bloodstream in dogs:

 Treatments For Azotemia In Dogs

 The first step in treatment for azotemia in dogs is to restore fluids and electrolytes if there are signs of dehydration.
-Treatment beyond that is highly dependent on the cause of the condition.
-For example, antibiotics or other medication may be given to treat infections.
-Other underlying conditions will be treated accordingly.
+Treatment beyond that depends highly on the cause of the condition.

 Has your dog ever suffered from azotemia?
 What was the cause?
 Let us know in the comments below!